sacckey/sacckey.dev/content/posts/implementing-a-game-boy-emulator-in-ruby/index.md

 From here on, I worked on optimization.

 ## Optimization
-I'll introduce what I did to speed up Ruby Boy.
+I'll introduce what I did to optimize Ruby Boy.
-These techniques are not limited to emulator implementation and can be applied to optimizing Ruby programs in general.
+These techniques are not limited to emulator implementation and are likely applicable for improving the performance of Ruby programs in general.

 Execution environment:
 - PC: MacBook Pro (13-inch, 2018)